 Master the little things.

 How do you continue to set yourself apart from competitors after you’ve landed the job?
 A good way to stand out overall is to focus on mastering the little things.
-Have an organized calendar, arrive early and prepared to your meetings, show up to work on time consistently, over-communicate with your team – practice these small things not only for yourself but to show your coworkers that you’re serious about the job.
+Have an organized calendar, arrive early to and prepared for your meetings, show up to work on time consistently, over-communicate with your team – practice these small things not only for yourself but to show your coworkers that you’re serious about the job.
 Communicate with the people around you and ask for clarification before going to your supervisor.
 Research and learn on your own before jumping to a conclusion.

 Last but not least – focus on building relationships with people.
 Whether this is with individual contributors, your supervisor or team lead.
 Build professional and personal relationships – asking people how they’re doing is such a powerful thing that people are forgetting to do, and it won’t go unnoticed.

 Experiencing a career plateau?
 Find a way to leverage yourself amongst your competitors.
-Really focus in on what sets you apart from people working in the same industry.
+Really focus on what sets you apart from people working in the same industry.
 Is it personal skills?
 Years of experience?
 Ability to learn and adapt?
 Take advantage of searching for a new job to tailor and highlight your accomplishments.
 You never know, that last-minute edit you made to your resume could take you a step further in your career.